The Women’s National Book Association at the United Nations

 - Have the commitment and means to conduct effective information programmes about UN activities by publishing newsletters, bulletins, pamphlets; organizing conferences, seminars and roundtables; and enlisting the cooperation of the media.

 In short, it is our responsibility to support the United Nations in its goals and to win support for those goals among the wider community we work with.
 In effect, WNBA members are to be ambassadors for the U.N.
 Our organization disseminates information about the U.N. through all the means at our disposal, especially through our national and chapter publications and monthly programs.
 Furthermore, we agree to participate in activities for NGOs at the U.N.
 New York City headquarters, including regular briefings, workshops and the annual DPI/NGO conference.
 WNBA has consistently met these obligations over past years, thus maintaining its status as a “NGO in good standing.”
-The Association is current and up-to-date with all mandatory paperwork as required by DPI, notably the annual Accreditation Form and Activity Report.
-The 2012 filing was submitted on January 30, 2012, with designated Areas of Interest: Women.
+The Association is current and up-to-date with all mandatory paperwork as required by DPI, notably the Annual Review.
+The 2013 filing was submitted on December 8, 2013, with designated Millennium Development Goals (MDGs): : Achieving universal primary education; Promoting gender equality and empowering women; Reducing child mortality rates; and Country Focus: United States and Afghanistan.

 The Association is also committed to the achievement of the U.N.
 Millennium Development Goals (MDGs) by the year 2015.

-During the past five decades, WNBA has had five NGO representatives: Beatrice James, Helen Wessells Hettinger, Rose Eichelberger, Claire Friedland, and Sally Wecksler.
+During the past six decades, WNBA has had five NGO representatives: Beatrice James, Helen Wessells Hettinger, Rose Eichelberger, Claire Friedland, and Sally Wecksler.
 In January 2001, Jill Tardiff (WNBA-NYC chapter) was appointed to the position of chief representative, and is currently serving in that role.
 In addition, Nancy Stewart (WNBA-Nashville) joined Ms. Tardiff as the Association’s alternate representative that same year, and continues to work with Ms. Tardiff, especially in activities that support WNBA’s informal partnership with the U.S. Fund for UNICEF.
+Our current NGO Representatives at the United Nations Department of Public Information include: Jill A. Tardiff (Main); Nancy Stewart (First Alternate); Marilyn Berkman (Second Alternate); Dena Mekawi (First Youth Rep); Jenna Vacarro (Second Youth Rep).

 There is also the WNBA Committee for U.N.
 Relations that is comprised of members from the Association’s chapters (Boston, Charlotte, Detroit, Los Angeles, Nashville, New York City, San Francisco, Seattle, and Washington, D.C.).
 Their individual and group role supposedly is to assist primarily with consensus building among chapter members, as well as with the dissemination of information received from the chief and alternate representatives, distribution of materials in support of related national and chapter activities, including fund-raising and partnership-building, and provide an annual accounting of said activities.